 and its honeyed opulence dominated every scene in which he appeared

-Schedule highlights in Anthony Michaels-Moore's 2015/16 season included performances on London's West End as Don Carlo di Vargas in the English National Opera’s first new staging of The Force of Destiny in over 20 years, directed by Calixto Bieito.
-In February 2016 Mr. Michaels-Moore reprised his roles as Father Monroe and Pangle in the East Coast premiere of Cold Mountain at Opera Philadelphia.
+This past season Mr. Michaels-Moore reprised his roles as Father Monroe and Pangle in the East Coast premiere of Cold Mountain at Opera Philadelphia.
 On the concert platform he appeared as a soloist with the internationally renowned Pontarddulais Male Choir in Wales.
+Schedule highlights in 2015/16 also included performances on London's West End as Don Carlo di Vargas in the English National Opera’s first new staging of The Force of Destiny in over 20 years, directed by Calixto Bieito.

 Currently Anthony is on sabbatical in Bavaria, studying German.
 Future projects include his return to stages across Europe in a multi-city tour of La traviata with Nederlandse Reisopera.